Hermit Thrush

 The Hermit Thrush (Catharus guttatus) is well-known for its ethereal, flute-like song resonating through the forests of North America each breeding season.
 The reclusive behavior suggested by its name has not prevented the Hermit Thrush from becoming an increasingly popular study species, having recently been the focus of multiple geolocator studies (see below).
 These external tracking devices have been productive for establishing migratory connectivity for specific populations, especially throughout western North America.
 To fill in the gaps across the entire range of the Hermit Thrush and to better understand the broad-scale connectivity patterns of populations throughout all of North America, we have initiated a collaborative effort to integrate our fine-scale genomic techniques.

-The five genetically distinct populations of Hermit Thrush (Catharus guttatus) (left map) across the breeding range.
-The posterior probability of group membership from STRUCTURE was visualized as transparency levels of different colors overlaid upon a base map from Natural Earth (naturalearthdata.com) and clipped to the species breeding range using an eBird shapefile.
+The five genetically distinct populations of Hermit Thrush (Catharus guttatus) across the breeding range: Pacific Northwest (yellow), Pacific Central (green), Eastern Taiga (blue), Pacific South (orange, and Interior West (pink).
+Genetic clusters are visualized as transparency levels of different colors overlaid overlaid upon a base map from Natural Earth (naturalearthdata.com) and clipped to the species breeding range using an eBird shapefile.
 See below for details of samples used.
 Hermit Thrush Image by © Birds of the World

 Tracking studies: Allison Alvarado, for her dissertation research at UCLA, tracked divergent migratory routes of breeding populations from both sides of a migratory divide in British Columbia.
 Allison Nelson, for her master’s thesis at San Francisco State University, used geolocators to identify the breeding origin of Hermit Thrushes over-wintering in the San Francisco Bay Area and the wintering locations of Hermit Thrushes breeding in the Santa Cruz Mountains.
 Researchers from Denali National Park have deployed geolocators on breeding Hermit Thrushes from interior Alaska (read more here).